-Chugach Electric Association's mission is to provide safe, reliable and affordable power.
+The mission of Chugach Electric Association is to provide safe, reliable and affordable power.
 We strive to accomplish this mission while providing superior service and using only sustainable practices.
 Vegetation management, frequently called tree clearing, is one of the ways we execute our mission.
 Vegetation management is a critical component in the delivery of safe and reliable electric service.
 When combined with other programs we employ to maintain our lines, equipment and electric system we are able to ensure that electricity is there whenever you need it, 24 hours a day, 365 days per year.

 Vegetation management is even more critical now, as Anchorage and many other areas in Alaska are facing increased wildfire threats.
 The Anchorage Hillside is littered with dead, Spruce Bark Beetle killed trees, and every summer fire officials worry about the danger of a fire taking off, threatening people and homes.
 In the summer of 2019, both the Kenai Peninsula and the Matanuska Susitna Valley suffered major wildfires that burned structures and electric power infrastructure.
+Another hot, dry summer is expected in 2020 making the necessity of a robust vegetation management program even more critical.

-Chugach employs both internal and contracted vegetation clearing capability to meet the vegetation management goals.
 Chugach's clearing contractor is Carlos Tree Service (CTS) and will be referred to throughout this document.